JannieI/canvas-workstation-V3/src/app/roadmap.md

     - the StatusBar must not grow beyond screen width, or to double line
     - page # from pages
     - custom select of elements on StatusBar: ie ViewMode/EditMode, Version, etc
+    - add Ctrl-Backspace to go back to the previously opened tab, useful if jumped randomly using Tabs popup (just keep prevID, and if pressed then replace with current => toggle between two.
+Think this can be useful)

     Audible sounds (on statusbar):
     -----------------------------